ai4os/ai4-docs/source/user/howto/develop/dashboard.rst

 You can also use port ``6006`` to expose some training monitoring tool, like Tensorboard.

-In order to improve the readability of the code and the overall maintainability of the project, we enforce proper Python coding styles (``pep8``) to all modules added to the Marketplace.
+In order to improve the readability of the code and the overall maintainability of your module, we enforce some quality standards in tox (including style, security, etc).
 Modules that fail to pass style tests won't be able to build docker images.
-If you want to check if your module pass the tests, go to your project folder and type:
+You can check locally if your module passes the tests:

 .. code-block:: console

-    $ flake8
+    $ tox -e .

 There you should see a detailed report of the offending lines (if any).
 You can always `turn off flake8 testing <https://stackoverflow.com/a/64431741>`__